Executive Summary

 This report is compiled using data gathered from operators, OEMs and industry bodies combined with information from partner agencies and regulators to build an overall safety picture for our unique sector of the helicopter industry.

-In the last 11 years covered by our data (2013-2023), the three most common occurrence categories for fatal accidents were: loss of control in flight (LOC-I); controlled flight into terrain or water (CFIT); and system or component failure or malfunction – nonpowerplant.
+In the last 12 years covered by our data (2013-2024), the three most common occurrence categories for fatal accidents were: loss of control in flight (LOC-I); controlled flight into terrain or water (CFIT); and system or component failure or malfunction – nonpowerplant.
 (SCF-NP).
-These three occurrence categories accounted for nearly three-quarters of the fatal accident occurrences.
-What actions are you taking within your own organisation to address LOC-I, CFIT and SCF-NP?
+Including the fourth category (system or component failure or malfunction - power plant, SCF-PP), means these three groupings (LOC-I, CFIT and SCF) account for nearly 80% of the fatal accident occurrences.
+What actions are you taking within your own organisation to address LOC-I, CFIT and SCF?
 Each stakeholder group within our community has a positive contribution to make to address these 3 most prevalent occurrence categories.

 The data presented in this report highlight the importance of the HeliOffshore Safety Intelligence Programme and the benefits of sharing data as an industry; only by collaborating can we hope to understand the true safety performance of the industry and measure the improvements as we progress towards our goal of zero accidents.